 In Australia you need a GP's referral letter to see a neurologist that performs botulinum toxin injections.
 If you can find one that specializes in Botox for migraine headaches.
 It took me four years and it wasn't until I was crying and almost screaming in desperation at my GP's office that I finally got a referral to Dr. Ng.
 True story!
 Now there is a 3 month waiting list.

-Here in Sydney, there are very few doctors who specialize in Botox injection for migraines.
+In Sydney, there are very few doctors who specialize in Botox injection for migraines.
 It seems kind of crazy - in 4 million people.
 Luckily Dr. Karl Ng is quite experienced in the use of botulinum toxin injections for medical disorders such as migraine.

 Dr. Ng has also written a number of articles.
 This one on botulinum toxin treatment and injections is about its use in neurological disorders.